bradfrost/atomic-design/chapter-4.md

 - Get stakeholders comfortable without
 - Pixels are cheap, important to take steps in the right direction
 - Accept gray, blurriness.
 Human beings don't neatly fit into the rigid borders of Excel documents and Gantt charts, despite the wishes of project managers.
+- Constant communication and true collaboration become the glue that holds the process together.

 ## Establishing direction
 > Ideas are meant to be ugly. <cite>[Jason Santa Maria](http://jasonsantamaria.com/articles/piles-of-ideas)</cite>